Cloth ISBN: 9781503605473

 Kathryn C. Ibata-Arens is Vincent de Paul Professor of Political Science and Director of the Global Asian Studies Program at DePaul University.
 She is the author of Innovation and Entrepreneurship in Japan: Politics, Organizations, and High Technology Firms.

-"Kathryn Ibata-Arens, who has excelled in her work on the development of technology in Japan, has here extended her research to consider the development of techno-nationalism in other Asian countries as well: China, Singapore, and India.
+"Kathryn Ibata-Arens, who has excelled in her work on the development of technology in Japan, has here extended her research to consider the development of techno-nationalism in other Asian countries as well: China, Singapore, Japan, and India.
 She finds that these countries now pursue techno-nationalism by linking up with international developments to keep up with the latest technology in the United States and elsewhere.
 The book is a creative and original analysis of the changing nature of techno-nationalism."

 —Ezra F. Vogel, Harvard University